ECronin1973/WSAA-Project/README.md

 # Road Safety Analysis Project

-A data-driven approach to understanding road fatalities in Ireland.

-## Overview

-The Road Safety Analysis Project examines road fatalities in Ireland over the past five years, identifying trends and patterns in fatality rates.
-The project integrates data from the Central Statistics Office (CSO) API and provides a custom API for CRUD operations on locally stored data.
-It also includes data visualization and analysis tools to offer insights into road safety trends.
-Road Fatality data is outlined alongside published european yearly averages to determine if death rates in Ireland are better or worse.
-The project is designed to be user-friendly, secure, and extensible.

-### Features:
-- **Data Integration**: Retrieves road safety data from the CSO API.
-- **Custom API**: Enables CRUD operations on locally stored fatality data using Flask.
-- **Data Analysis**: Identifies trends in road fatalities and visualizes them using charts.
-- **Frontend Interface**: A web-based dashboard for data exploration.
-- **Secure Access**: Future implementation of OAuth authentication for secure data handling.

-## Author

-- **Name**: Edward Cronin
-- **Student ID**: g00425645
-- **Email**: g00425645@atu.ie
+This README provides a comprehensive guide to the Road Safety Analysis Project, which analyzes and visualizes road fatalities in Ireland using data from the Central Statistics Office (CSO).

+It explains the project’s purpose, how the data is collected and processed, how to use the backend API and frontend dashboard, and how to interpret the results.

+You’ll also find setup instructions, testing steps, and references for further reading.

+**In summary:**
+- This file explains what each part of the project does.
+- It guides you through setup, usage, and analysis.
+- It helps you understand the meaning and significance of the data and results.

+If you want to understand, run, or extend this project, start here.

 ## Table of Contents